 After another skillful set up session by the crew, Justina began her interview by saying: “Metropolitan College wrapped their arms around me and welcomed me immediately as I showed up here for the first time.
 At Metropolitan College I found real support and got good advice.
 The staff and faculty has gotten me on the right hand, held me on the left and pushed me to my real destiny.
 They have told me to slow down if I have to, but to keep going and never give up”.

-Currently, Justina is getting ready to graduate with her bachelor’s degree in Social Work and is already planning to enroll for her master’s degree in Social Work by mid-2018, also at Johnson C. Smith University.
+Currently, Justina is getting ready to graduate with her bachelor’s degree in Social Work.
 While in school, which she began in 2014, Ms. Geter has also been advancing her professional endeavors as an advocate for adolescents and education, and has expanded her network and influence in ways that continue to amaze herself and everyone around her.

 Justina told the crew how she never thought any of this could happen to her, especially not at her age and after she had tried many times, unsuccessfully, to finish a college degree at other institutions.
 She said that Metropolitan College’s personalized and integral attention made the whole difference to her, because of its approach toward serving nontraditional students, and not only teaching them, but also learning from their experience and embracing their greatness for the benefit of their own lives, their families and their communities.